amfei/Statistical_Inference/README.md

-Estimating the Effect of a Loyalty program on Insurance Claims using
+Estimating the Effect of a Loyalty program on Insurance Claims using Causal_Inference and A/B test
-# Causal_Inference
-# A/B test